jsalvasoler/der_die_das/README.md

 The German dataset was obtained from this source:
 - https://frequencylists.blogspot.com/2015/12/the-2000-most-frequent-german-nouns.html

-The Croatian and Catalan datasets were obtained by translating the German dataset using the Microsoft Translator API (https://www.microsoft.com/en-us/translator).
+The Croatian and Catalan datasets were obtained by translating the German dataset using the [Microsoft Translator API](https://www.microsoft.com/en-us/translator).

 _Note_: the datasets were not manually curated, so there might be some errors.
 For training a model, the quality is good enough, but for linguistic purposes, you might want to clean the datasets.